Battery With Serious Bodily Injury in San Diego

 Imagine there are pictures of injuries that the police have in their possession and now you are the person they are pointing the finger at as being responsible for causing those injuries.
 Remember the burden of proof is beyond a reasonable doubt that you caused the injuries that are being alleged in the criminal complaint against you.
 Often times the only evidence the prosecution has against you is the pictures and a statement from a witness that may not be that credible.
-There are always two sides to every story especially when the focus is on the causation of the injuries that the prosecution has to prove beyond a reasonable it.
-It is important to have an experienced criminal defense attorney that handles these cases in your corner to enhance your chances of winning the case.
+There are always two sides to every story especially when the focus is on the causation of the injuries that the prosecution has to prove beyond a reasonable doubt.
+It is important to have an experienced criminal defense attorney that handles all types of battery and assault cases in your corner to enhance your chances of winning the case.

 This offense occurs under California Penal Code section 243(d) when the intentional harmful or offensive touching of another person occurs without their consent and results in a serious bodily injury.